FZJ-IEK3-VSA/geokit/README.md

 ## Examples

-More detailed examples of GeoKit's capabilites will be added soon.
+More detailed examples of GeoKit's capabilities will be added soon.

 ## License